vivekaom/cloudproject/README.md

 - Copy the filebeat-config.yml into /etc/ansible/files
 - Update filebeat-playbook.yml (in /etc/ansible/roles directory) to include installer using the following command:
 - ```curl -L -O https://artifacts.elastic.co/downloads/beats/filebeat/filebeat-7.6.1-amd64.deb```
--Update the filebeat-config.yml file to add the ip address of the ElkVM machine where the following lines appear:
+- Update the filebeat-config.yml file to add the ip address of the ElkVM machine where the following lines appear:

 ```
 output.elasticsearch: